 Sine waves involve the phase-shifting effect as well.
-The lower sine wave begins at the same time as the upper sine wave and is sent through an all-pass filter.
+The lower sine wave begins at the same time as the upper one.
+An all-pass filter sends it.
 When this happens, there is a time-delay of the frequency by 90º.
-The user is able to see both waves together and detect the time-delay that has been added by the all-pass filter.
+The user is able to see both waves together and detect the time-delay that the all-pass filter added.

-Within the music universe, when several frequencies are passed either through an all-pass filter or a time-delay period, the delayed audio is mixed with the original version.
-When the user combines the original audio with its delayed version, the frequency response is modified.
-It’s worth mentioning that while one cycle of the wave increases, the delayed version tends to fall.
-When both cycles are combined, they stop at the exact same frequency.
+Within the music universe, when several frequencies go through either an all-pass filter or a time-delay period, the delayed audio mixes with the original version.
+When the user combines the original audio with its delayed version, the frequency response changes.
+While one cycle of the wave increases, the delayed version tends to fall.
+In contrast, when both cycles combine, they stop at the exact same frequency.

 When using an all-pass filter to create fake stereo, the user must apply phase shifting to the left and right channels in separate ways.
-When this happens, the frequency response is not modified, but the sound increases in both dimension and width.
+When this happens, the frequency response does not change, but the sound increases in both dimension and width.

-Phase shifting is capable of producing sounds that originate from a point beyond the physical location of the speaker.
-The audible result might be similar to the one produced by a Leslie sound speaker depending on the amount of the phase shift.
-This happens because both processes involve the creation of a phase shift and frequent varying time-delays through the vibrations of the speaker driver.
-It’s worth mentioning that when referring specifically to the Leslie speaker, the Doppler effect causes the pitch to increase and decrease while the rotating horn driver moves back and forth.
-The exact same effect can be achieved when phase-shifting varies over a period of time.
+Phase shifting produces sounds that originate from a point beyond the physical location of the speaker.
+For example, the audible result might be similar to the one produced by a Leslie sound speaker.
+All depends on the amount of the phase shift.
+The reason is that both processes involve the creation of a phase shift and frequent varying time-delays through the vibrations of the speaker driver.
+When referring specifically to the Leslie speaker, the Doppler effect causes the pitch to increase and decrease while the rotating horn driver moves back and forth.
+You can achieve the exact same effect when phase-shifting varies over a period of time.